 The Ministry of Supporting The Use of Other Gifts

 4.1 Barnabas.
 When the Holy Spirit began producing much fruit in Antioch, the Jerusalem church sent Barnabas to Antioch to investigate the matter.
 After witnessing first hand the many great things God was doing in Antioch among the people, and especially the Gentiles, Barnabas left and went to Tarsus to pick up Paul and bring him to Antioch to join the ministry team.
-Barnabas helped Paul develop his use of spiritual gifts by his daily encouragement to participate in the booming ministry at Antioch and use his spiritual gifts to the glory of God (Acts 11:19-30, page 1722).
+Barnabas helped Paul develop his use of spiritual gifts by his daily encouragement to participate in the booming ministry at Antioch and use his spiritual gifts to the glory of God (Acts 11:19-30).
 You may recall that on the first missionary journey, Paul at Lystra discerned the faith the lame man had to be made well, and the man was healed by God.
-Yet, the people regarded Barnabas as the chief speaker and called Barnabas the name of their highest god, Zeus (Acts 14:8-18, pages 1727-1728).
+Yet, the people regarded Barnabas as the chief speaker and called Barnabas the name of their highest god, Zeus (Acts 14:8-18).
 Although Paul did his share of preaching on that first missionary journey, Barnabas and Paul worked together on a ministry team and both were acclaimed speakers.
 Please keep in mind that Barnabas was instrumental in bringing Paul along in the ministry and helping him use his spiritual gifts to the glory of God.

 Identification.
 If you have a ministry of seeking out believers to have them join a ministry team, so that they will use their spiritual gifts next to other gifted believers, and the ministry team functions even better together, then you may have The Spiritual Gift of Helps.

 4.2 Paul.
 Having benefited from Barnabas influencing his life, Paul wrote under the inspiration of God about discipleship.
-Paul taught that discipleship begins with salvation and leads to entrusting the things learned from others to the next generation of disciples who will in turn entrust those things to the next generation of disciples (2 Timothy 2:2, page 1862).
+Paul taught that discipleship begins with salvation and leads to entrusting the things learned from others to the next generation of disciples who will in turn entrust those things to the next generation of disciples (2 Timothy 2:2).
 Paul practiced what he preached and taught.
 Young Timothy joined Paul in missionary service and Paul greatly aided Timothy by instructing him and encouraging him to use his spiritual gifts to the glory of God (see all of 1 Timothy and 2 Timothy).
 Paul performed the same type of service for Titus (see the Book of Titus) and others in the New Testament.

 Identification.
 If you have a ministry of helping disciples to use their spiritual gifts to the glory of God and often provide hands on guidance, then you may have The Spiritual Gift of Helps.